 Seriously, getting rid of party glitter is a nightmare!
 It gets in the carpet, all over the lawn, underneath couch cushions, and anywhere else you can think of.
 Not only is party glitter a pain to get rid of, but it’s also a very dangerous plastic product that can get into all kinds of places in our environment.

 From our planet’s soil to oceans, this stuff has no limit, and sadly it’s not even recyclable.
 Party glitter can easily get into our waterways and find its way into marine life and the soil they live around.
-It can even get stuck in our soil and
+It can even get stuck in our soil and interfere with our food.
+Unfortunately, party glitter poses pretty heavy negative consequences to our environment and should be avoided when possible.

 9. Plastic Bottles Are Still a Thing?